 Findings, observations and corresponding recommendations shall be properly documented and communicated to the DPA and the HR Department through a Vessel Inspection Form and an Audit Report.

-Findings and observations shall be properly reviewed, evaluated and considered for continuous improvements of the vessel and the Company.
+Findings and observations shall be properly reviewed, evaluated and considered for continuous improvements on the Company’s internal control structure and processes.

 Company systems, policies and procedures shall also be reviewed, at least annually, and updated as necessary to comply with the latest regulatory circulars, codes, guidelines and issuances.
 In such case, regulatory updates requiring amendment of manual shall refer to process title for “Amendment of Manual”.